-If you would love to get your hands on Ethereum without enough money to invest in mining or buying it, you can try visiting websites on which Ethereum is, theoretically, flowing for free.
-These are called Ethereum faucets, and they offer rewards in the form of tiny amounts of ETH in exchange for completing captchas or interacting with numerous ads.
-The amount of ETH you will receive at the end of the day is actually too small to make a difference, even if you decide to go through repetitive mini tasks and aggressive ads.
-Many of these sites also have a minimum amount of Ether you need to “earn” before you actually receive it.
+If you would love to get your hands on ethereum without enough money to invest in mining or buying it, you can try visiting websites on which ethereum is, theoretically, flowing for free.
+These are called Ethereum faucets, and they offer rewards in the form of tiny amounts of ETH in exchange for completing captchas, microtasks or interacting with numerous ads.
+The amount of ETH you will receive at the end of the day is actually too small to make a difference, even if you decide to go through repetitive mini-tasks and aggressive ads.
+Many of these sites also have a minimum amount of ether you need to accumulate before you actually receive it.

 Here are a few examples of Ethereum faucet websites:

-If you are drawn to the idea of getting free Ethereum, you are also free to try various mobile apps used for the same purpose.
-They can offer Ethereum with a simple “push” of a button, while the same “currency” is awarded to those who send or receive appropriate app codes to their friends.
+If you are drawn to the idea of getting free ethereum, you are also free to try various mobile apps used for the same purpose.
+They tend to offer ether with a simple push of a button, while the same cryptocurrency is awarded to those who send or receive related app codes to their friends.
 Other mobile apps revolve around games and lotteries.
 If you have some spare time, you might enjoy trying out these play-to-earn apps on Ethereum.

 The only real winners in the faucet game are the ones who run them, and even they probably don’t make much money off it.
 Speaking of you, you wouldn’t make much either.
-Even if you stumbled into a legit faucet with immense rewards, you’d probably still make up to $1 an hour at most.
+Even if you stumbled into a legit faucet with immense rewards, you’d probably make up to USD 1 an hour at most.

-Besides, if you still insist on finding out how to get Ethereum without any work or investment, beware that you may expose yourself to various hackers and scammers.
-These can send you offers, claiming that they will give you ETH for free, or in exchange for laughably small amounts of other currencies.
+If you still insist on finding out how to get ethereum without any work or investment, beware that you may expose yourself to various hackers and scammers.
+These can send you offers, claiming that they will give you ETH for free or in exchange for laughably small amounts of other currencies.
 Do not fall for it, but rather expose the scammers on social networks and warn your friends.

-Even if you find Ethereum faucet sites which are legit, the amount of time you would spend on learning how to get free Ethereum is surely better spent on studying realistic methods to earn ETH using conventional methods like work, staking, or freelancing.
+Even if you find ethereum faucet sites that are legit, the amount of time you would spend on learning how to get free ethereum is surely better spent on studying realistic methods to earn ETH using conventional methods like work, staking, or freelancing.

-It’s pretty clear that almost any other job would generate you more than $0.5-1 per hour without exposing you to extra risks.
+It is pretty clear that almost any other job would generate you more than USD 0.5-1 per hour without exposing you to extra risks like scams or viruses.
 Of course, some apps and games might be fun, but from an investment standpoint, there are far better alternatives.
 And remember that nothing ever comes for free!